kirillyesikov/pipelineDEMO/README.md

 # CLUSTER IS READY!!!

-### Build and push the Docker images to a DockerHub registry (you will have create an account https://hub.docker.com/ )
+### Build and push the Docker images to a DockerHub registry (you will have to create an account https://hub.docker.com/ )
 docker build -t kirillyesikov/notes .
 docker push kirillyesikov/notes:latest